mitjafelicijan/lobotomizer/README.md

 - It comes with a WoW specific corpus and pre-generated vector database out of this corpus.
 - It provides HTTP API and Discord Bot integration.
-- You can use local models via Ollama, OpenAI API, Claude API.
+- You can use local models via Ollama or external ones like OpenAI API, Claude API or DeepSeek API.
 - While this is WoW specific, you can easily replace data in `corpus` directory with your own and re-run `gen_storage.py` to generate fresh vector database.